What is AI Governance?

 • Human oversight obligations

-• Compliance penalties up to 7% of global revenue
+• Compliance penalties of up to 7% of global annual turnover for the most serious breaches

 Key components of AI Governance